-1 requirement has been met.
-Key to the Commission's granting of a declination of 2 jurisdiction is whether an energy utility has the ability to construct a project, including the 3 ability to obtain all permits.
-Petitioner has this ability, and it fully expects to receive all 4 permitting prior to COD.
-There is also significant demand for the Project, as evidenced by 5 the fact that NIPSCO has agreed to take one hundred percent of the Project's output.
-6 Petitioner has shown that it has the financial resources and capability to own, develop, and 7 operate the Project.
-For these reasons, I believe Petitioner has shown that the public interest 8 will be served by the Commission granting a declination of jurisdiction to Petitioner.
+1 interest will be served by the Commission's declining to exercise its jurisdiction over a 2 project based on the four factors identified in the statute.
+I believe that requirement has been met.
+Key to the Commission's granting of a declination of jurisdiction is whether an 3 4 energy utility has the ability to construct a project, including the ability to obtain all 5 permits.
+Petitioner has this ability, and it fully expects to receive all permitting prior to 6 COD.
+There is also significant demand for the Project, as evidenced by the fact that 7 NIPSCO has agreed to take one hundred percent of the Project's output.
+Petitioner has 8 shown that it has the financial resources and capability to own, develop, and operate the 9 Project.
+For these reasons, I believe Petitioner has shown that the public interest will be 10 served by the Commission granting a declination of jurisdiction to Petitioner.

-- 9 Q14.
-Does this conclude your rebuttal testimony? - 10 A. Yes, it does.
+11 Q14.
+Does this conclude your rebuttal testimony?

+12 A. Yes, it does.

-Greensboro Solar Center, LLC Petitioner's Exhibit 2 Page 12 of 12
+Brickyard Solar, LLC Petitioner's Exhibit 2 Page 12 of 12